 The Lowe Alpine Manaslu is a pack that errs on the side of more rather than less.
 If you are looking for a model that will carry everything but the kitchen sink and is comfortable as well, then the Manaslu is for you.
-It took us a few trips to learn the ins and outs of all the different compression straps, zippers, and pockets that the Manaslu provides.
+It took us a few trips to learn the ins and outs of all the different compression straps, zippers and pockets that the Manaslu provides.

 Just by looking at it, one can tell that the Manaslu is a comfortable pack.
 The waist belt and shoulder straps are very thick — with firm padding that doesn't cause the pack to slosh around when loaded up.
 The back paneling is mesh and ventilated for breathability, much like the Osprey Aura 65 or the REI Co-op Traverse.
-This feature makes the pack comfortable, even when hiking in warm conditions; the ventilation helps minimize chaffing that occurs when a sweaty pack rubs on skin.
+This feature makes the pack comfortable, even when hiking in warm conditions; the ventilation helps minimize chaffing that occurs when a sweaty pack rubs on the skin.
 The one downside to the Manaslu is the waist belt, which was a bit stiff feeling on the hips and didn't rest as comfortably as some of the other packs with similar designs, like the Osprey packs whose waist belts hug the hips.

 The Manaslu falls on the heavier side of the spectrum, along with the Osprey Ariel 65 AG and the Arc'teryx Bora 61.
 A hair lighter than the Ariel and slightly heavier than the Bora, the Manaslu has a claimed weight of 4 pounds 13 ounces, though it weighed in at five pounds four ounces on our scale.
-A lot of this weight feels like extra bulk and the pack has features that seem superfluous.
+A lot of this weight feels like extra bulk and the pack has features that seem excessive.
 Without a few of the compression straps and even a few of the exterior pockets, the pack would function almost the same and weigh a lot less.
-This is one metric where the Manaslu falls a bit short.
+Overall weight is one metric where the Manaslu falls a bit short.

 Total Volume = 57 L